fe950/debian11ConfigScript/README.md

 ### Headless
 - change startup delay in Grub from 5 to 1 sec.
 - configures locales with `norwegian` time and date format
+- configure terminal aliases and nano as the preselected editor
+- set DNS to 1.1.1.1
 - option to remove packages
-- configure terminal (aliases and nano as preselected editor)
-- set DNS to 1.1.1.1
 - basic packages `python, curl, wget, man, dnsutils, net-tools, tcpdump, mc, lynx, nmap, nethogs, and git.` .
 ### Minimal Xfce for VM